FAQ

 How much can I expect to save by moving production to China?

-In one instance we reduced the cost of a complex toy from $122 to $18!
+In one instance for example, we reduced the cost of a complex toy from $122, to $18!

 During the Request for Quotation (RFQ) phase, it is essential to pay close attention to the tooling costs in addition to the unit price.
 It is not uncommon for “tooling hustlers” to give a great unit price to get your business, only to find out later that the tooling cost has been inflated.
 Proper research will identify not only the best unit price at a national level, but also what is the going rate on the required tooling.